emre-h/TOGG-Case-Study/README.md

 ### 2-) CarUtility App

 Another task in this case study was creating a system application that starts at boot time.
 That was done by registering a `BroadcastReceiver` and starting a foreground service.
-Also this app was added to the AOSP source code with Soong blueprint file and its source code.
+Also this app was added to the AOSP source code with Soong .bp file and its source code.
 AOSP builds and installs it to the system.

 <img src="pictures/carutility.png" alt="drawing" width="700"/>